citrusvanilla/tinyflux/docs/source/exploring-data.rst

 Attribute-based Exploration
 ---------------------------

-You can also explore data in the database based on attributes, as opposed to queries.
+The database can also be explored based on attributes, as opposed to queries.

 **.get_measurements() <--> Get all the measurements in the database**